transcrobes/static-site/content/page/software/configure/reader-settings.md

 comments: false
 ---

-Each interface allows you to configure the reading aids (including for subtitles) in a fairly standard way, with additions whether that makes sense.
+Each interface allows you to configure the reading aids (including for subtitles) in a fairly standard way, with some additions where that makes sense.

 Each content screen has a <img style="display:inline" src="/img/configure/reader-settings0.png" /> button to take you to the specific configuration for it.
 Have a play and find what works for you best!